CERTCC/CERT-Guide-to-CVD/docs/index.md

     to start, but there are many edge cases in [6.10 Troubleshooting Coordinated Vulnerability Disclosure
     Table](6.10-Troubleshooting-Coordinated-Vulnerability-Disclosure-Table_55967749.md) that
-    are worth considering when you\'re thinking about writing policy that sets out how things are expected to be done.
+    are worth considering when you're thinking about writing policy that sets out how things are expected to be done.
 [Appendix E - Disclosure Policy
     Templates](/confluence/pages/createpage.action?spaceKey=CVD&title=Appendix+E+%E2%80%93+Disclosure+Policy+Templates&linkCreation=true&fromPageId=47677443){.createlink}
     contains links to a number of disclosure policy examples and templates.

-Of course, we think it\'s best if you eventually become familiar with the entire document, but hopefully the hints above will help you find the most effective places to start.
-If you\'re already familiar with the guide and just want to see what\'s new, see the update log below.
+Of course, we think it's best if you eventually become familiar with the entire document, but hopefully the hints above will help you find the most effective places to start.
+If you're already familiar with the guide and just want to see what's new, see the update log below.

 ## Recently Updated {#recently-updated-macro}